2200175/CS220AU/README.md

 - choose one existencial risk
 - formulate the question (with both concepts linked)
 - writte in an article/essay the relationship between both concepts

+### in week 5
+- create my visitors and residence map
+- learn how to upload an image in github and do it
+- clarify myself in where do i have to upload my writing